ahtoms/benchy/README.md

 ## What is it?

-Bench is a quick and dirty benchmark hoster.
+Benchy is a quick and dirty benchmark hoster.
 Feed it a configuration file and it will accept submissions, execute them and then store the results in a local sqlite database.
 Once a submission is received it will send it to the test runner to be executed.

 ## Okay, how do I use it?